It’s easier than ever for nonprofits to stay connected with the people who matter most to their organization.

 Why?
 Make dedicated donors feel appreciated, so they become a pillar of sustained support for your organization.

 What?
 A celebratory thank-you message with a soft ask to donate again

 Where?
 Send them to a unique donation form that speaks to this segment.
 Maybe the headline of the form is, “Congratulations!
 You’re about to renew your impact!”

 When?
-On the one-year anniversary of their first donation
+On the first anniversary of their first donation

 Why?
 Increase donor retention through celebration and positive reinforcement.